Bill Murray: Personal life

 Being very detached from the Hollywood scene, Murray does not have an agent or manager and reportedly only fields offers for scripts and roles using a personal telephone number with a voice mailbox that he checks infrequently.
-This practice has reportedly prevented him from participating in films such as Who Framed Roger Rabbit, Monsters, Inc., The Squid and the Whale, Charlie and the Chocolate Factory, and Little Miss Sunshine.
-When asked about this practice, however, Murray seemed content with his inaccessibility, stating, "It's not that hard.
+This practice has reportedly prevented him from participating in films such as Who Framed Roger Rabbit; Monsters, Inc.; The Squid and the Whale; Charlie and the Chocolate Factory; and Little Miss Sunshine.
+When asked about this practice in 2011, Murray said "It's not that hard.
 If you have a good script, that's what gets you involved.
 People say they can't find me.
 Well, if you can write a good script, that's a lot harder than finding someone.
 I don't worry about it; it's not my problem."

-Murray has homes in Los Angeles; Rancho Santa Fe, California; Martha's Vineyard, Massachusetts; Charleston, South Carolina; and Palisades, New York.
-Between 2008 and 2013, Murray maintained a residence in the Lower Manhattan neighborhood of Greenwich Village.
+Murray primarily resides in Sullivan's Island, South Carolina, near Charleston.
+He also has homes in Los Angeles; Rancho Santa Fe, California; Martha's Vineyard, Massachusetts; and had a house in Palisades, New York until 2024.
+Between 2008 and 2013, Murray maintained a residence in the Greenwich Village neighborhood of New York City.

 In 2007, Murray was pulled over by Swedish police on suspicion of driving a golf cart under the influence of alcohol.

 Murray has experienced symptoms of depression.
-He has claimed that art and music have helped ease past depressive episodes.
+He has said that art and music have helped ease depressive episodes.

 He is a student of the teachings of G.I.
 Gurdjieff.

-Murray is the godfather to Wes Anderson's daughter, Freya.
+Murray is the godfather to Wes Anderson's daughter.

 Marriages and children

 During the filming of Stripes, Murray married Margaret Kelly on January 25, 1981.
 Later, they remarried in Chicago for their families.
-Margaret gave birth to two sons, including Luke.
+Margaret gave birth to two sons, including Luke Murray.
 Following Murray's affair with Jennifer Butler, the couple divorced in 1996.

-In 1997, he married Butler.
+In 1997, Murray married Butler.
 Together, they have four sons.
-Butler filed for divorce on May 12, 2008, accusing Murray of domestic violence, infidelity, and addictions to sex, marijuana, and alcohol.
+Butler filed for divorce in May 2008, accusing Murray of domestic violence, infidelity, and addictions to sex, marijuana, and alcohol.
 Their divorce was finalized on June 13, 2008.

 Butler died on January 19, 2021.